 Fill the radiator with the proper DEX-COOL[®] coolant mixture, up to the base of the filler neck.
+(See "Engine Coolant" in the Index for more information about the proper coolant mixture.)

 If you see a stream of coolant coming from an air bleed valve, close the valve.
 Otherwise, close the valves after the radiator is filled.